manuroag/manuroag.github.io/_pages/about.md

   </div>
 </div>

-My Master's thesis focused on enhancing the [KCD method](https://doi.org/10.1002/pro.4967)'s predictive capabilities for protein Circular Dichroism (CD) spectra.
-By designing and training deep Bayesian Neural Networks (BNNs)  (**Fig. 1**), I achieved a 40% improvement in prediction accuracy compared to the original model  (**Fig. 2**).
+My Master's thesis focused on enhancing the [KCD method](https://doi.org/10.1002/pro.4967)'s predictive capabilities for protein Circular Dichroism (CD) spectra (**Fig. 1**).
+By designing and training deep Bayesian Neural Networks (BNNs), I achieved a 40% improvement in prediction accuracy compared to the original model  (**Fig. 2**).
 This work not only strengthened my expertise in PyTorch, data-driven modeling, and scientific computing but also reinforced my ability to translate theoretical concepts into practical tools, a skill I aim to further develop in my PhD.

 <figure class="text-center">
   <img src="/assets/img/KCD_AI.png"